Golden Eagle (horse race)

 The Golden Eagle is an Australian Turf Club thoroughbred horse race run over 1,500 metres on turf at Randwick Racecourse in Sydney, Australia on the last Saturday in October.
+From its inaugural running in 2019 through 2025, the Golden Eagle was held as a Special Conditions race.
+Following a sweeping review of Australia's black-type system by the Asian Pattern Committee, the race was officially elevated to Group 1 status ahead of the 2026 racing season.

 History

 Run for the first time at Rosehill Racecourse in 2019, with prizemoney of $10 million, it is the world's second richest race on turf after The Everest.
 The Melbourne Cup and the Prix de l'Arc de Triomphe are third and fourth richest.
 It is planned that 10% of $10 million prize fund will be donated to charity.
 Each runner nominates a charity that has been accredited with Racing NSW.

 It is open to four-year-olds at set-weight conditions.
 In 2025, it will move to Randwick Racecourse.

 2019 Golden Eagle

 The inaugural $7.5m Golden Eagle was won by the Chris Waller trained Kolding underneath in-form hoop Glen Boss.

 Kolding, a last-start winner of the Epsom Handicap, he was sent out as an equal second-favourite at $6 and he confirmed his status as an elite galloper with an authoritative win over a gallant Sunlight, with Mizzy narrowly holding on for third over Behemoth.

 Race favourite Arcadia Queen ($3.30) had her chance but couldn't match motors with the winner, finishing fifth in the 16-horse field.

 Last place went the way of Gem Song ($61) who finished 47L in arrears of the winner.